silentbalanceyh/vertx-zero/doc/vertx-zero-tutorial/d10048-utility-x-pager-processing.md

 # D10048 - Utility X, Pager Processing

-In zero system, it provide normalized object to store pager information, it's name is `io.vertx.up.atom.query.Pager`, this object could help you to do pagination. this object contains following apis for extract different metadata:
+In zero system, it provide normalized object to store pager information, it's name is `io.horizon.uca.qr.Pager`, this object could help you to do pagination. this object contains following apis for extract different metadata:

 * `getStart()`: Get the start index of current pager. \( \( page - 1 \) \* size \)